LemaireJean-Baptiste/eventstudy/docs-src/source/get_started.md

     :depth: 1

 .. note::
-    You can use the `interactive version <http://127.0.0.1:8888/notebooks/Documents/IESEG/Me%CC%81moire/Class/Documentation-example.ipynb>`_ of this tutorial to play yourself with the functions.
+    You can use the `interactive version <http://127.0.0.1:8888/notebooks/Documents/IESEG/Me%CC%81moire/Class/Documentation-example.ipynb>`_ of this tutorial to play with the functions yourself.
 ```

 ## Preliminary work